 Skilled Nursing Homes (NDDoH)

-Information about skilled nursing facilities in North Dakota and other information related to skilled care.
+Information and resources about skilled nursing facilities in North Dakota and other information related to skilled care.

 These websites identify proven strategies to address this topic area.
 Keep in mind that each source differs in their definition of what is "evidence-based" or "proven."